couchbase/query/docs/n1ql-select.md

         SELECT * FROM customer USE KEYS [ "acme-uuid-1234-5678", "roadster-uuid-4321-8765" ]

-In the FROM clause of a subquery, USE KEYS is mandatory for the primary bucket.
+In the FROM clause of a subquery, USE KEYS is mandatory for the primary keyspace.

 ### Nested paths

-Nested paths within buckets can be specified.
-For each document in the bucket, the path is evaluated and its value becomes an input the query.
+Nested paths can be specified.
+For each document in the keyspace, the path is evaluated and its value becomes an input the query.
 For a given document, if any element of the path is NULL or MISSING, that document is skipped and does not contribute any inputs to the query.

 If some customer documents contain a _primary\_contact_ object, the following query can retrieve them: